peterpjaspers/yet-another-make/doc/yam.md

 - **No more waiting for the build system to figure out which files to rebuild**
-  For the typical way-of-working in which you modify only a few files in-between two builds it will take Yam, independent of the number of files in your repository, less than 10 milliseconds to figure out which files to rebuild.
+  For the typical way-of-working in which you modify only a few files in-between two builds it will take Yam, independent of the number of files in your repository, less than 10 milliseconds to determine which files to rebuild.
   Many build systems scan the entire source file repository to find the files that were modified since the previous build.
-This takes time proportional to the number of files in the repository.
-For large repositories this scan time may become larger than the time needed to rebuild the modified files.
+This requires time proportional to the number of files in the repository.
+For large repositories this can easily exceed the time needed to rebuild the modified files.
   Yam takes a different approach to discover modified files: it continuously monitors the file system for changes.
 When you start a build Yam already knows what files need to be rebuild.

 - **No more waiting for a build to finish while the CPU load is only a few percent**
-  Yam parallelizes the execution of commands that do not depend on each other.
+  Yam parallelizes the execution of commands that do not depend on each other output files.
   By default it does so using all available local CPU cores.

 - **No more starting the build in a sub-directory to make it go faster**